Now even hobby cyclists can afford to buy carbon fibre bikes with the world’s first 3D printed Carbon fiber bicycle

 Arevo, a Silicon Valley startup, has designed a designed and manufactured the world’s first 3D printed PLA composite fiber bicycle which costs only $300.
 It has designed a proprietary software that lets you design and virtually test the bicycle with various designs so that you do not have to spend needlessly on iterations.
 This saves both time and money.

-Once the design is ready, the carbon fibre frame can then be printed using a ‘deposition head’ on a robotic arm.
+Once the design is ready, the PLA composite fibre frame can then be printed using a ‘deposition head’ on a robotic arm.
 This technique, which ‘Arevo’ calls ‘True 3D printing’ allows materials to be layered in any direction to create parts of any size.
 This is possible as the free moving robot isn’t constrained by any dimensions of a printing unit.

 For a PLA composite fiber printed frame, the material used in the printer is also unique- it is a thermoplastic with a composite recipe with PLA composite fiber embedded within it.
 Arevo claims that this material is 5 times stronger than titanium even though it is one-third its weight.
 The material is deposited in the right place using a special laser which takes just seconds to cool down.